ipavanteja/Linux-Commands/README.md

   Welcome to Linux Commands
   ```
   - We can open multiple files by `cat file1.txt file2.txt file3.txt`.
 This will display the information of all three files.
-  - `-n` will display the contents of a file preceding with line numbers.
+  - `-n` will display the contents of a file preceding line numbers.
   ```
   @teja$ cat -n file.txt
   1 Hello
   2 How are you
   3 Good to see you
   ```
   - `>` option will create a file.
-The terminal will wait for the input text and stores in that file.
+The terminal will wait for the input text and store it in that file.
   ```
   @teja$ cat > file.txt